Key points of Formal Writing (part 2)

 These are the things you should consider when writing academic articles, and we will talk about them in detail.
 Below, we will outline the role of each one and provide an example of formal or informal writing.

 First of all, formal writing is especially for dealing with an unknown audience.
 You know nothing about their skills or knowledge or interests.
-When you work on an academic paper, you write for researchers or students that you do not know.
+When you work on an academic paper, you write for researchers or students you do not know.

 The tone should also be objective. do not reflect emotions in your work.
 This means that you should not make personal judgments or use biased language.
 In order to look confident and rational while trying to prove something, you need to provide sufficient supporting information and evidence instead of providing personal opinions.

 Word choice is one of the most important ways to distinguish formal and informal styles.
 This feature not only introduces you as a qualified researcher but also gives your paper an academic look.
-There are many informal words in our everyday vocabulary that do not comply with the formal and scientific style.
+Many informal words in our everyday vocabulary do not comply with the formal and scientific style.
 For example, which of the following words would you use: “Check out” or “examine” in the context of “This research aimed to … the research focused on the health effects of alcohol”?
 Here, the second option is the correct answer.

 That conference worked out amazingly. à wrong